 Is your website accessible to everyone?

 In June of 2017, a major grocery chain headquartered in Jacksonville, Florida, lost a lawsuit filed by a Florida resident that is blind.
-The lawsuit was filed because the website was not compatible with standard screen reader software.
+The lawsuit was filed because the website did not adhere to web accessibility standards and was not compatible with standard screen reader software.
 This lawsuit is the 1st case of its kind to go to trial and it was successful for the plaintiff.

-Today we have a high level of expertise in the process.
-If you are not sure what is required to make your website compliant, give us a call.
+Today we have a high level of expertise in the process of making a website ADA complaint.
+If you are not sure what is required to make your website WCAG and section 508 compliant, give us a call.
 We will review your website and provide recommendations to ensure ADA Section 508 and WCAG compliance.

 The Good News!